raspberrypilearning/the-all-seeing-pi/worksheet2.md

     )
   ```

-1. Add some code that will tweet the `output` picture:
+1. Add some more code inside the `send_tweet()` function to tweet the `output` picture.
+You can change the `message` if you want your tweet to say something different:

   ```python
   message = "The All Seeing Pi saw you!"